Cyclone Softball Camps

 Kate Sinnott

-Kate Sinnott is in her third year as a member of the Iowa State coaching staff.
+Kate Sinnott is in her fifth year as a member of the Iowa State coaching staff.
 She served as a graduate assistant with the Cyclones from 2009-10, moving into the role of director of operations in 2011.

 Sinnott is responsible for coordinating team video and general office duties including scouting reports, travel and recruiting.